-Rescheduling of current borrowing in our debt portfolio is unlikely to occur while rates remain near all-time lows and PWLB apply a spread between new borrowing and repayment rates.
+Rescheduling of current borrowing in our debt portfolio is unlikely to occur as there is still a very large difference between premature redemption rates and new borrowing rates, even though the margin of PWLB rates over gilt yields was reduced by 100 bps in November 2020.
 In the event that this should change any rescheduling will be reported through the usual reporting timetable.